pilcrowonpaper/arctic/docs/pages/providers/bungie.md

 # Bungie

 OAuth 2.0 provider for Bungie.
+Only supports confidential clients.

 Also see the [OAuth 2.0](/guides/oauth2) guide.

 ## Initialization

-Pass a client secret for confidential clients.

 ```ts
 import { Bungie } from "arctic";